horizon-research/CamJ/sim_core/README.md

     name = "Pixel",
     input_domain =[ProcessDomain.OPTICAL],
     output_domain = ProcessDomain.TIME,
-    energy = dummy_energy_func
+    component_list = ...
 )
 ```
-Here, we define an analog array called `PixelArray`, the input/output of this pixel array is (640, 1, 1).
+Here, we define an analog array called `PixelArray`, the input/output throughputs of this pixel array
-This shows each cycle, it can produce a row of 640 pixels.
-This `PixelArray` resides in `SENSOR_LAYER`.
+are both (640, 1, 1).
+This shows each cycle, it can generate a row of 640 pixels. `SENSOR_LAYER`
+attribute shows that this `PixelArray` resides in sensor layer.
+In addition to `PixelArray`, we also
-We also define an analog component called `Pixel`.
+need to define an analog component called `Pixel`.
 The `Pixel` component has input domain and output
-domain which allow CamJ framework to verify the correctness of the analog implementation.
-The `energy`
+domain which allow CamJ framework to verify the correctness of the analog implementation. `component_list`
-attribute allows CamJ to compute the overall energy/power consumption.
+attribute defines the implementation of this analog component.
+This information allows CamJ to
+estimate the overall energy/power consumption and perform functional simulation. `analog_libs.py`
+contains the analog compoenents that CamJ supports for energy/functional simulation.

 ```
 pixel_array.add_component(pixel, (640, 400, 1))
 pixel_array.set_source_component([pixel])
 pixel_array.set_destination_component([pixel])
 ```

-In addition to these two definations, we also need to define the structure and the connection of these
+In addition to these two definitions, we also need to define the structure and the connection of this
-analog array.
+pixel array.
 Here, `add_component` function shows the pixel array has (640, 400, 1) of pixels.
-`set_source_component` and `set_destination_component` show the internal connections of pixel array.
-These two functions are used to determine the connection inside the analog array, in case there are
+In
+current CamJ implementation, each `AnalogArray` only allows to add one `AnalogComponent`. *However*,
-multiple analog components inside one analog array.
+`AnalogComponent` (considered as a super-component) can add multiple analog basic components that
+are supported by CamJ.

 ## Digital Configuration